 Theoretically speaking, there is nothing to stop a British citizen and an asylum seeker from getting married in the UK if the relationship is genuine.
 Where there may be issues is if UKBA are looking to deport you from the country.
 If this is the case then you may wish to get in touch with us first before giving notice of your intention to get married.
 It is important to ensure that your wedding will not be stopped and we can help you to decide on how to proceed.

 It is not unheard of for UKBA to turn up at weddings, as has been the case in several television programmes in which they have shown this happening.
-If you are worried about deportation then please get in touch and our experienced immigration solicitor can talk you through your individual case to see if you will be able to get married in the UK, or perhaps offer an alternative option that may be better suited to your personal situation.
+If you are worried about deportation then please get in touch and our experienced immigration lawyers can talk you through your individual case to see if you will be able to get married in the UK, or perhaps offer an alternative option that may be better suited to your personal situation.

 Potentially yes.
 This is where UKBA might step in to try and prevent the wedding from taking place in the first place as clearly once you marry British citizen your right to remain in the UK will change significantly.
 Whilst you will still need to make an application to remain in the UK after your marriage has taken place, your chances of remaining will be significantly improved by it taking place and you will need to ensure that everything is done properly to ensure that there will be no issues going forward.

 As per the usual required standard, you will still need to prove that the relationship is genuine and if there is any hint that this isn't the case then it is highly likely that your application will be turned down.
 So it is in your best interest to ensure that you are in a genuine relationship and can prove it, and that you're not just trying to get round the system.
-If you need to know more about the Spouse Visa application or indeed any other part of the law that may affect you then please get in touch and we can help.

 Ideally if you were looking to use the UK Spouse Visa route then you should really leave the country first and return to your country of origin where you could then apply for a Spouse Visa.
 Of course if you already have an asylum case in the UK then that could complicate matters significantly and this is reason why many people will not do it.
 Of course if you are an asylum seeker then your country of origin is unsafe for you to return to and of course in that situation we would not recommend you to leave the country to put yourself in danger.

 Please bear in mind that just because a child is born in the UK, they aren't necessarily guaranteed to gain British citizenship.
 Citizenship rights are based on the immigration status of their parents.
-If you are unsure what this means for you in practical terms then please get in touch.

 Absolutely.
 It is not unheard of for the Home Office to question potential marriages and to warn those who are about to enter them that they may be investigated.
 If this is the case, investigations will normally take place very quickly and you'll be able to find out after a very short period of time whether you are actually able to get married.
 If you haven't heard anything back within 70 days then we would urge you to speak to the registry office to ensure that you can still get married.